 Foundations of Teacher Education - Associate Degree

 As an educator, you will work directly with students under the supervision of a licensed teacher.
 Your education will prepare you to fulfill multiple roles such as assisting students with assignments, guiding behavior, supporting students with special needs (including personal hygiene), and clerical tasks related to instruction.
 You may work with children from pre-kindergarten through age 21 during the traditional school day and year.
 Your career opportunities exist in preschools, elementary schools, middle schools, and high schools.
+Graduates with the Foundations of Teacher Education Associate Degree may also work as a substitute teacher.

 Program Costs & Financial Aid